danielliem49/danielliem49/README.md

 - :seedling: Currently improving on my frontend and UI/UX design skills.

-- ⚽ In my free time I play sports, build guitars, and run a shrimp farm!
+- 🏖️ In my free time I play sports, build guitars, and run a shrimp farm!

-- 💬 Ask me about any of my projects, code, or other work.
-Or, we can talk philosophy and play chess
+- 💬 Ask me about any of my projects or code

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/danielliem49)